scottrlarson/profession/content/home/updates.md

 +++
 # Recent Posts widget.
-# This widget displays recent posts from `content/post/`.
+# This widget displays recent posts from `content/updates/`.
 widget = "posts"
 active = false
 date = "2016-04-20T00:00:00"

-title = "Recent Posts"
+title = "Recent Updates"
 subtitle = ""

 # Order that this section will appear in.